microsoft/SQL_LogScout/README.md

 1. **ServerInstanceConStr** - specify the SQL Server to collect data from by using the following format "Server\Instance".

-1. **$CustomOutputPath** - specify a custom volume and directory where the data can be collected.
+1. **CustomOutputPath** - specify a custom volume and directory where the data can be collected.
 An *\output* folder or *\output_ddMMyyhhmmss* would still be created under this custom path.
 Possible values are:
     - "PromptForCustomDir" - will cause the user to be prompted whether to specify a custom path
     - "UsePresentDir"  - will use the present directory wher SQL LogScout is copied (no custom path)
-    - An existing path (e.g. D:\logs) - will use the specified path for data collection.
+    - An existing path (e.g. D:\logs) - will use the specified path for data collection.  **Note:** Do not use a trailing backslash at the end.
+For example "D:\logs\" will lead to an error

 1. **DeleteExistingOrCreateNew** - possible values are:
     - "DeleteDefaultFolder" - will cause the default \output folder to be deleted and recreated